Alpha Centauri: Alpha Centauri B

 Alpha Centauri B, also known as Toliman, is the secondary star of the binary system.
 It is a main-sequence star of spectral type K1-V, making it more an orange colour than Alpha Centauri A; it has around 90% of the mass of the Sun and a 14% smaller diameter.
 Although it has a lower luminosity than A, Alpha Centauri B emits more energy in the X-ray band.
 Its light curve varies on a short time scale, and there has been at least one observed flare.
 It is more magnetically active than Alpha Centauri A, showing a cycle of 8.2±0.2 yr compared to 11 years for the Sun, and has about half the minimum-to-peak variation in coronal luminosity of the Sun.
+This cycle was recently re-estimated based on more than 20 years of high-resolution spectroscopic observations of the CaIIH&K lines showing a cycle of 7.8±0.2 yr.
 Alpha Centauri B has an apparent magnitude of +1.35, slightly dimmer than Mimosa.